Found 72 Results

 Tarangire National Park is traversed by the Tarangire River which never dries up.
 Being the only source of water during the dry season from July to October, it draws hundreds of animals to the park, making for spectacular wildlife and bird spotting.
 The landscape is varied, with grassy savannahs, swamps, hills and spectacular baobabs.

 Tanzania in East Africa is one of the top safari destinations in Africa.
-Tanzania's vast Serengeti National Park is the scene of the annual Great Migration, a breathtaking wildlife spectacle which every serious safari enthusiast should observe at least once in a lifetime.
+Tanzania's vast Serengeti National Park is the scene of the annual Great Migration, a breathtaking wildlife spectacle that every serious safari enthusiast should experience at least once in a lifetime.
 Equally unique is the famous Ngorongoro Crater, home to unparalleled numbers of wild animals.
-It is easy to combine a safari in northern Tanzania with a tropical beach holiday on Zanzibar island, just off the coast of Tanzania.
+It is easy to combine a safari in northern Tanzania with a tropical beach holiday on Zanzibar.
 And for the serious traveller, the wild and remote southern region offers beautiful national parks which are relatively untouched by development and human settlement, with huge game reserves such as Selous Game Reserve and Ruaha National Park.